Vitamin D plays an important role in several bodily functions. This vitamin is fat soluble and has been at the center of attention in recent years.

 |Pregnant women||600 IU/daily|

-The accuracy of vitamin D level measurement throughout the country has been limited and is a cause of concern.
+There is a limited accuracy of vitamin D level measurement throughout the country and is a cause of concern.
 Hopefully, with usage of better techniques the accuracy and reliability of these tests will also improve.

 There have been confusing recommendations from different organizations about the amount of Vitamin D necessary to prevent deficiency in recent years, including the recent U.S. Preventive Services Task Force’s conclusion that the benefits and harms of daily supplementation with greater than 400 IU of vitamin D3 and greater than 1,000 mg of calcium to prevent fractures are not clearly understood.